 A house that is being marketed at over the current market value will not sell.
 The only way to sell it is to reduce the price to a more realistic asking price.
 Remembering the saying “willing buyer and willing seller“.

-2. Wrong time of year
+2. Wrong time of year to sell a property

 There are times of the year when the property market slows right down.
 December and leading up to Christmas is one of the worst times of the year to list your property to sell.